 How To Plant Bulbs

-When it comes to planting spring flower bulbs, half-fill the chosen container with a rich potting soil mixed with a bit of compost, and then carefully ease the flowering bulbs out of their plastic pots.
+When it comes to planting spring flower bulbs, half-fill the chosen container with a rich potting soil and then carefully ease the flowering bulbs out of their plastic pots.
 A good tip here is to place the stem of the flower between your middle and ring finger, with your fingers covering the soil, before turning the pot over, giving the pot a little squeeze and (hopefully) easily sliding the bulb flower out.
 The flowers can then be added to the container, which should be topped up with potting soil and gently firmed down.
-Add a water to help settle the bulbs in their new home and release any air pockets.
-If you are planting spring flower bulbs that are not yet growing, you will need to plant them about 5 inches below the soil level.
+Now, water well to help settle the bulbs in their new home and release any air pockets.

 Conclusion